AnjinhoDJ/NFRipper2.0.1.0/README.md

 # NFRipper2.0
+I could not shared all the code here Because its has lots of files inisde it

+https://new.gdtot.me/file/86651844 - Downoad File From Here.

+go to this link and donwload it

 Netflix Movies and TV Series Downloader Tool including CDM L1 which you guys can Donwload 4K Movies

 This is a Free NFRipper 2.0.1.0 Python script with CDM, its from yamaraj Telly which he used to rip the movies.